SEO is key in any Digital Marketing strategy.

-There are several tools for this, both paid and for free.
+There are several tools for this, both paid and free.

 Free tools help to perform specific search actions, including:

-- Google Search Console: to check with words are already used to direct traffic to sites and opportunities;
+- Google Search Console: to check which words are already used to direct traffic to sites and opportunities.

 - Google Trends: to determine search trends by theme.